 My research examines how couples and colleagues value and reward each other's paid and unpaid work, and how this produces gender inequalities in the institutions of family and work.
 A key line of my research focuses on how periods of not working are infused with ideas of morality around who should do paid work and who is exempt from it.
-Central to this is my book manuscript, Crunch Time: How Couples Confront Unemployment, under contract with the University of California Press, which examines involuntary unemployment.
+Central to this is my book manuscript, Crunch Time: How Married Couples Confront Unemployment, published by the University of California Press (2020), which examines involuntary unemployment.
 By using in-depth and innovative data I develop sociological understandings of how interactions in the intimate realm of the home encourage the reproduction of gender norms rather than dismantling them.

 I am currently working on three key lines of research:

 1) A collaborative, interdisciplinary and multi-method project on the links between diversity and productivity in the UK titled "Diversity and Productivity: From Education to Work."
 For this project, our team has been awarded a £2 million grant from the ESRC from 2022-2025.

 2) A project on job-searching in the UK which focuses on the the various different participants who comprise the labour market, including labour market brokers like recruiters, headhunters and career coaches, job-seekers, and employers.

 3) A collaborative, multi-method project with colleagues at the LSE on discrimination in online labour markets.
 This project has received internal funding from the LSE, as well as funding from the BA/Leverhulme Small Research Grants Awards.